Class of 2019 graduates with 205 students

 Polkinghorn, like Snook, also plans to attend Penn State.

-*Below you can find a photo gallery from graduation.
+You can find a photo gallery from graduation on this webpage.
 To hear thoughts from recent grads about commencement, the next phase in their lives, memories from high school and more, visit this link: Graduation messages